pantheon-systems/documentation/source/_docs/horizontal-scalability.md

 tags: [infrastructure]
 categories: []
 ---
 Pantheon's distributed infrastructure facilitates horizontal scalability through the automated process of provisioning additional lightweight containers.
-This allows us to take sites from hundreds of pageviews to hundreds of millions of pageviews without downtime.
+This allows us to take sites from hundreds of pages served to hundreds of millions without downtime.

 ## Vertical vs. Horizontal Scalability